 Scholastic Book Orders

 I will be sending home Scholastic Book Catalogs once a month.
 You are not obligated in any way to purchase books.
-I send the catalogs home for two reasons: a) you can get great prices on new books and old favorites that you and your child can enjoy at home...
-I especially like the holiday books, and b) every book that you purchase helps earn points that go to building our own Pre-K 4 classroom library!
+I send the catalogs home for two reasons: a) you can get great prices on new books and old favorites that you and your child can enjoy at home, and b) every book that you purchase helps earn points that go to building our own Pre-K 4 classroom library!
 You can sign-up online to order your books, but I can also call your order in when you return your order slip by the due date that is listed.
-If you would like to donate any of the books you order to the class, your child will be recognized, as a book plate will be placed inside the book cover!

 You will know when it is your child’s turn to be the Shared Reader!
 It will be listed on the monthly classroom calendar that is sent home in your child’s Daily Folder.
 Also, I will send home a reminder slip with your child that lists their date for sharing.
 All that is required is that your child chooses a book he/she would like to share with his/her classmates.
 On their sharing day, they will get to talk about their book and why they chose it for their classmates.
 I will then read the story aloud to the class.
 Please keep in mind that we will have about 10 minutes to read the story.
 After the story, your child will get to make an illustration of their book to be hung in the classroom.
 Happy reading!